 Debra Hairr, United States

-Deb is a Professional Registered Nurse with over two decades of nursing leadership and teaching experience.
+Deb is a GSA Advance Representative currently serving on the WSD Committee.
+She is a Professional Registered Nurse with over two decades of nursing leadership and teaching experience.
 Deb holds the rank of Associate Professor and teaches health science courses to graduate students.
 Before becoming an educator, Deb held various acute care nursing leadership roles in maternal child health.
 Deb holds a Doctor of Health Sciences degree from A.T.
 Still University, Mesa.
 AZ.
 Debs husband, John, died after developing sepsis in 2014.

 Luis Antonio Gorordo DEL SOL, Mexico

-Luis is a Mexican doctor from Tampico city, specialized in Emergency Medicine and Critical Care Medicine.
+Luis is a GSA Advance Representative and Chair of the WSD Committee.
+He is a Mexican doctor from Tampico city, specialized in Emergency Medicine and Critical Care Medicine.
 He works in two public ICUs in Mexico City; since 2013 he is the leading professor at the Inter-Institutional Symposium of World Sepsis Day that takes place annually in the “Hospital Juárez de México" and collaborates with other institutions as guest professor and promoter of awareness about sepsis.
 In 2017, his wife and he started "Fundación Sepsis México" to disseminate information to health personnel and general population, do research and academic activities on sepsis in their country and Latin America.

 Maha Aljuaid, Saudi Arabia

-Maha works as clinical nurse specialist in neuro-critical care unit at King Abdulaziz Medical City in Riyadh.
+Maha is a GSA Advance Representative currently serving on the WSD Committee.
+She works as clinical nurse specialist in neuro-critical care unit at King Abdulaziz Medical City in Riyadh.
 She leads several quality improvement and education initiatives in the intensive care unit.
 Her research interest include improving sepsis care, sedation practice, and inter-professional simulation education.
 Maha is recently assigned to lead the sepsis education in Saudi Arabia.
 So far, she has received four poster awards for her work in delirium prevention and simulation education.

 Mahesh Ramanan, Australia

-Mahesh is an early career Intensivist from Queensland, Australia.
+Mahesh is a GSA Advance Representative currently serving on the World Sepsis Congress Committee.
+He is an early career Intensivist from Queensland, Australia.
 He is a PhD candidate in the Critical Care and Trauma Division of The George Institute for Global Health, Sydney, Australia, focusing on the evolution of trial methodology in critical care.
 His main research interests are in critical care epidemiology, long-term outcomes of critical illness and database/registry research.

 MUhammad Sohaib, Pakistan

-Muhammad is currently working as Senior Instructor in the Department of Anesthesiology at Aga Khan Hospital, Karachi, Pakistan.
+Muhammad is a GSA Advance Representative currently serving on the WSD Committee.
+He is currently working as Senior Instructor in the Department of Anesthesiology at Aga Khan Hospital, Karachi, Pakistan.
 He has done FCPS in Anesthesiology and Critical Care Medicine from College of Physicians and Surgeons Pakistan.
 At the moment, Muhammad is developing sepsis protocol at his institution, which can be implemented in resource constrained areas.

 Shevin Jacob, United Kingdom

-Shevin is an infectious diseases physician and Senior Clinical Lecturer in Sepsis Research at the Liverpool School of Tropical Medicine who, since 2006, has been conducting research evaluating the management, epidemiology, and pathogenesis of adult sepsis in resource-constrained settings, primarily in Uganda.
+Shevin is a GSA Advance Representative currently serving on the Quality Improvement Committee.
+He is an infectious diseases physician and Senior Clinical Lecturer in Sepsis Research at the Liverpool School of Tropical Medicine who, since 2006, has been conducting adult sepsis research in resource-constrained settings, primarily in Uganda.
 He also supports activities focused on improving the quality of clinical management for severely ill patients in Uganda through a collaboration between the Ministry of Health and Walimu, a Uganda-based NGO for which he is co-founder and Medical Director.
-He has served as a consultant to the WHO to improve the clinical management of sepsis and other severe illnesses in resource-constrained settings.
-Through this work, he has co-developed WHO sepsis guidelines as well as training curricula which focus on triage and emergency management of severe illness and the front-line clinician’s role in disease surveillance, IPC, and outbreak response.
-In addition, he was deployed by the WHO to Guinea, Sierra Leone, and Liberia for clinical, training, and advisory roles during the 2013-2016 West Africa Ebola outbreak.
-For the newly created African Sepsis Alliance (an umbrella organization to the GSA), he serves as its Secretary General.
+He serves as a consultant to the WHO for various working groups to improve the clinical management of sepsis and other severe illnesses in resource-constrained settings.
+He is the Secretary General for the newly created African Sepsis Alliance.

 Srinivas Murthy, Canada

-Srinivas is a pediatric infectious diseases and critical care physician at BC Children’s Hospital and is a clinical scientist at the University of British Columbia.
+Srinivas is a GSA Advance Representative currently serving on the Communications Committee.
+He is a pediatric infectious diseases and critical care physician at BC Children’s Hospital and is a clinical scientist at the University of British Columbia.
 His research focuses on large-scale observational and interventional studies, both domestically and globally, to better understand and improve the care offered to critically ill patients with acute infections.